kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Glaze</summary>
     Decoration and artistic expression produced before and after the firing process, to create objects of fine distinction with a legitimate tradable value.
 A ceramic object of art can offer a sense of respect and appreciation, even from those unaware of its value.
-Gifting such an item might give Expertise on Charisma checks, provided the recipient cares about such things and the item value is appropriate.
-When creating a ceramic art object, i.e. one that has a market value of at least 5 times the listed price, you can select one of the following benefits. reduce the cost of raw materials by 50%, your daily progress is x5 for this item or gain Expertise on checks to create the item.
+Gifting such an item might give <b>Expertise</b> on Charisma checks, provided the recipient cares about such things and the item value is appropriate.
+When creating a ceramic art object, i.e. one that has a market value of at least 5 times the listed price, you can select one of the following benefits. reduce the cost of raw materials by 50%, your daily progress is x5 for this item or gain <b>Expertise</b> on checks to create the item.
   </details>
   </div>
 </details>